< Back to blog

 More advanced MRP II solutions also came with forecasting and simulation capabilities.

-By the 1990s, enterprise resource planning systems came to replace MRP I and MRP II systems, building upon the basic functions of these two systems and allowing for connectivity with other departments such as sales and finance.
+By the 1990s, enterprise resource planning systems came to replace MRP I and MRP II systems, building upon the basic functions of the two systems and allowing for connectivity with other departments such as sales and finance.

 Today, ERPs connect every aspect of a business, providing teams with a shared database that is updated in real-time.